 Click here for a current schedule.

-Directed stewardship and research activities will provide an opportunity to reinforce workshop lessons and gain additional hands-on knowledge from Plantations staff and Academy peers.
-Through learning by doing, you will better understand how the individual pieces fit and interrelate in broader systems, while providing rewarding opportunities for you to focus on your personal interests and growth.
+Directed stewardship activities will provide an opportunity to reinforce workshop lessons and gain additional hands-on knowledge from Plantations staff and Academy peers.
+Through learning by doing, participants will better understand how the individual pieces fit and interrelate in broader systems.